Rashid Ahmad Gangohi: Biography

 After four years in Delhi, Rashid returned home to Gangoh.
 He married Khadijah, daughter of his uncle Muhammad Naqi, at the age of 21.
 It was not until after his marriage that he memorized the Qur'an.
 He then travelled to Thana Bhawan, where he gave bay'ah (allegiance) at the hand of Haji Imdadullah in the Sufi path.
 He remained in Imdadullah's company and service for 42 days.
 When he prepared to leave for Gangoh, Imdadullah held his hand and gave him permission to take disciples.

 While Nanautawi and Gangohi are often mentioned as co-founders of Darul Uloom Deoband, Rizvi writes that there is no historical evidence that Gangohi played a role in its establishment in 1283 AH.
 However, due to his close relationship with Nanautawi and others involved, it is unlikely that he was unaware of its founding.
 Rizvi cites a record of Gangohi's written inspection of the madrasah on 3 Rajab 1285 AH as the earliest evidence for his formal relationship with the madrasah.
 It was also common for graduates of the madrasah to attend Rashid Ahmad's hadith lectures in Gangoh.

 Alongside Muhammad Qasim Nanautvi, Gangohi's efforts were instrumental in fostering a transnational, pan-Islamic consciousness in the subcontinent amongst the educated middle classes; during an era of increasing connectivity and arrival of new technologies of communication.
 He forbade Muslims from engaging in various customs which he regarded as stemming from Hindu culture and criticised those Muslims "who retained trappings of ‘Hindu’ culture and lifestyles"; whether in clothing or lifestyle.
 As a strong opponent of the British rule; Gangohi also fiercely denounced the singing of patriotic British songs in English schools; denouncing it as an act of Kufr (disbelief).

 In 1297 AH, after the death of Qasim, Rashid was made sarparast (patron) of Darul Uloom Deoband.
 From 1314 AH he was also sarparast of the Darul Uloom's sister madrasah, Mazahir Uloom Saharanpur.

-He died on a Friday, 8 Jumada II 1323 AH (1905 AD) after the call to prayer for the Friday prayer.
+In 1314 AH he also lost his eye-sight and became blind.
+In 1323 AH during the Tahujjad prayers (predawn prayers), he was bitten by a highly venomous snake.
+This led to him later dying on (the same day) Friday, 8 Jumada II 1323 AH (1905 AD) after the Adhan (call for prayer) for the Friday prayer.

+Fatwa Regarding Qadianis

+Rashid Ahmad Gangohi pronounced Mirza Ghulam Ahmad Qadiani a deceiver (Dajjal) and his followers kuffar (disbelievers).

+Qadianis maintain Rashid Ahmad Gangohi, as having died in consequence of a Mubahila (prayer duel) with their founder, Mirza Ghulam Ahmad Qadiani after Gangohi's fatwa of kufr regarding Mirza Ghulam Ahamd Qadiani.
+Whereas, the opposing view is that this was a natural occurrence without any connection to any prayer duel, rather it was a martyrdom.

+Legacy

+His biographical works include: Yaad Yaraan by Ashraf Ali Thanwi and Habibur Rahman Usmani, Wasl al-Habeeb ma'a Wasī'at Nāmah wa Qaṣīdat Mudḥiḥa by Aashiq-e-Ilahi Mirathi, Tazkiratur Rashid by Aashiq-e-Ilahi Mirathi.